 The limitations of tabular data

-Extracting complex information on, for example, trends, proportions, relationships or anomalies from a data table can be difficult and time-consuming (as opposed to extracting a single data value to answer a specific question, which is relatively straightforward).
+Data can, of course, be presented in tabular form.
+However, extracting complex information on trends, patterns, proportions, relationships or anomalies from a data table can be difficult and time-consuming (as opposed to extracting a single data value to answer a specific question, which is relatively straightforward).
 Scottish engineer William Playfair solved the problem, at least for sighted people, with the invention in 1786 of bar charts, line graphs and area charts (pie charts took him until 1801).

 Until such time that MathML is sufficiently widely accessibly supported, it will often be necessary to provide unambiguous text alternatives for mathematical expressions.
 For example, “the square root of 5 over 2” is ambiguous.
 It could mean either of the following: